 Since marine slop oil is so complex, it’s hard for anyone to be able to separate out the usable fraction in a manner which benefits all involved parties.
 It’s extremely energy intensive and hard on standard mechanical filters and separators.

-ROCCO Slop efficiently separates slop oil into three separate portions, water, clean oil, sludge.
+Slop oil recovery efficiently separates slop oil into three separate portions, water, clean oil, sludge.

 Since any vessel over 400 gross tons is required to carry an oily waste tank… there simply aren’t enough tanks in the world to hold all of the marine slop oil.
 This means that the majority of marine slop oil ends up in lagoons.